giovanikisz/cs50/README.md

 ### [mario.c](2020/PSET1/mario.c)

+Using the famous game "Mario Bros" as an inspiration this program ask the user to enter a height and creat a pyramid of # using the height input.
 <img src="https://cs50.harvard.edu/x/2020/psets/1/mario/more/pyramids.png">

 > Image from [CS50x website](https://cs50.harvard.edu/x/2020/psets/1/mario/more/)

-Using the famous game "Mario Bros" as an inspiration this program ask the user to enter a height and creat a pyramid using the height input.

 ### [cash.c](2020/PSET1/cash.c)